 This study employs a qualitative approach that involves content analysis, and critical study of the literary trends in Turkish literature of the mentioned period, drawing parallels between Western and one of the first novels of Western types.
+The novel is written under the influence of the literary trend Naturalism, but it also bears characteristics of Experimental Realism.
+Given that these theories address different aspects of human lives, such as history, culture and social class, it proved to be an appropriate theoretical framework for the analysis.
+The novel clearly features the trades of Naturalism as it implies description of people and societies, a long and very detailed portrayal of the characters of the novel, and of the state of affairs.
 Language scrutiny contains the identification of some literary techniques and methods of expressing the writer's attitude, such as metaphors and symbols.
+Quotations in the text confirm the accuracy of the analysis.
 It also involves a critical literature review related to the novel and the author.
-The article offers a psychological analysis of the main characters.
+The article offers a psychological analysis of the main characters, with a strong focus on the woman protagonist's emotions and spiritual experiences.